John Anthony Donovan

 John Anthony Donovan (August 5, 1911 – September 18, 1991) was a Canadian-born prelate of the Catholic Church.
 He served as bishop of the Diocese of Toledo in Ohio from 1967 to 1980.
 He previously served as an auxiliary bishop of the Archdiocese of Detroit in Michigan from 1954 to 1967.

 Biography

 Early life

 Donovan was born on August 5, 1911, in Chatham, Ontario, the youngest son in a family of ten.
 After immigrating to the United States, he attended Sacred Heart Seminary in Detroit, Michigan.
 He then studied at the Pontifical North American College and the Pontifical Gregorian University in Rome.

+Priesthood

 Donovan was ordained to the priesthood in Rome for the Archdiocese of Detroit by Cardinal Francesco Marchetti Selvaggiani on December 8, 1935.
 He later served as chancellor and vicar general of the archdiocese.